Are we seeing a new paradigm emerge in American higher education?

 Innovating Education For Student Success

-At Calbright, we’ve been tracking the way in which many people who want to change or enhance their careers are looking away from traditional degree programs — of any kind — and towards certifications.
-They’re looking for certifications that can be completed quickly, are recognized by industry, and may not even come from traditional educational institutions.
+At Calbright, we’ve been tracking the way in which many people who want to change or enhance their careers are looking away from traditional degree programs — of any kind — and towards certificates.
+They’re looking for certificates that can be completed quickly, are recognized by industry, and may not even come from traditional educational institutions.

 It’s too early to say for sure that this represents a sustained trend instead of a long, pandemic-related blip.
 But if these trends do continue, it would represent a sea-change in both American education and the workplace.